 Construction can be a hazardous task, especially if preventative safety measures aren’t taken.
-Falls, collapses, and electrical shock are just some of the hazards that put construction workers at risk, whether they are working on an interior or exterior project.
-In order to avoid such injuries, safety on a construction site is a must.
-Below are a few tips to avoid accident or injury during a construction project.
+Falls, collapses, and property damage are just a few of the hazards that put construction workers at risk.
+Whether you’re working on an interior or exterior project, construction site safety is a must.
+Here are 5 key construction safety tips to ensure a successful team and project:

-Personal Protective Equipment: Prevention is the best protection when it comes to construction safety.
+Overall, it comes down to you choosing to protect yourself and your work.
 Head protection should be worn at all times by construction workers to avoid head trauma.
-Other protective gear, like slip-resistant boots, heavy-duty gloves, masks or goggles should also be worn to stay safe when working on a construction site.
+Other protective gear, like slip-resistant steel-toed boots, cut-resistant gloves, masks or goggles should also be worn to stay safe when working on a construction site.

 Following these key construction safety tips will create a safer space for yourself, your team, and the job site as a whole.
 Learn more about how our team takes protecting the facility from contaminants off your plate with our interior protection solutions.